 Four children were shot.
 Only three survived.
 One of them, a boy named Ahmed, explained to Hedges what had happened.
 “Over the loudspeakers the soldiers told us to come to the fence to get chocolate and money,” he said.
 “Then they cursed us.
 Then they fired a grenade.
 We started to run.
 They shot Ali in the back.”

 Khan Younis had long been a stronghold of Hamas, the Islamic Resistance Movement, and when the Israeli troops pulled out of the Gaza Strip in the fall of 2005, the bright green banners of Hamas fluttered from the asbestos rooftops of the camp.
 Hamas was founded in 1987 to end the Israeli presence in the region and to establish an Islamic state with Jerusalem as its capital.
 Although Hamas is devoted mainly to supporting schools, hospitals, and cultural activities, it is best known for its violence—its abductions, assassinations, suicide bombings, and rocket attacks against Israeli civilians.
-Osama Alfarra, the mayor of Khan Younis and a member of Hamas, was one of the many Palestinians who rejoiced when Israel relinquished control of the Gaza strip.
+A member of Hamas, one of the many Palestinians who rejoiced when Israel relinquished control of the Gaza strip.
 “Gaza was a beginning,” he told a reporter from the British Guardian newspaper.
 “You know how you hunt foxes?
 You dig them out of their holes.
 The fox is gone from Gaza to the West Bank.
 The resistance will dig him out of his hole there.”

-Osama Alfarra and the anonymous soldiers in the Jeep stood on opposite sides of a single conflict.
+This man and the anonymous soldiers in the Jeep stood on opposite sides of a single conflict.
 And yet, their attitudes were uncannily alike.
 Each portrayed the other as a nonhuman animal.
 The soldier represented Ali and his companions as dogs, unclean animals in both Jewish and Islamic lore.
-Likewise, Osama Alfarra’s depiction of Israel as a fox represents a whole nation as vermin, fit to be hunted down and destroyed.
+Likewise, the member of Hamas’ depiction of Israel as a fox represents a whole nation as vermin, fit to be hunted down and destroyed.
 The sly fox, an amalgam of greed and guile, has much in common with the traditional derogatory stereotype of the Jew, as exemplified by thirteenth-century Muslim writer Al-Jaubari’s characterization of the Jewish people in The Chosen One’s Unmasking of Divine Mysteries: